 Are my Social Security benefits protected from bank levy or garnishment?

 The U.S. Department of the Treasury requires banks to protect federal benefits from being garnished.
-However, in order for the federal benefits to qualify for protection, they must be directly deposited into the bank account, and the protected amount is restricted to the total of the previous two months of benefits deposited immediately preceding the garnishment order.
+However, in order for the federal benefits to qualify for protection, they must be directly deposited into the bank account, and the protected amount is restricted to the total of the previous 2 months of benefits deposited immediately preceding the garnishment order.
 Read more

 Any debts that were incurred before the marriage remain the sole responsibility of the owner of the debt after the marriage.
 However, should your new bride's creditors sue in court to collect and receive a judgment, it could be used to garnish a joint bank account that you share with her.
 Read more

-I co-signed a loan for my relative, and he has stopped paying on the loan.
+I co-signed a car loan for my relative, and he has stopped paying on the loan.
 How do I protect my credit?

 Why is my debt that is past the statute of limitations still being reported on my credit report?